emnify/product-docs/docs/sdks/python/getting-started.md

 description: Step-by-step guide for installing and using the SDK
 ---

-# Getting started with the emnify Python SDK
+# Get started with the emnify Python SDK

 ## Installation